crankd/flashcards/README.md

-# flashcards
+# French Curriculum
+Tools and content for teaching French curriculum.

+## Flashcards
-Paste content and generate flashcards
+Tool to paste content and generate flashcards